 The BOT representative is unique among the GSG officers in that he or she is elected to a 2 year term.
-The BOT representative meets with UMaine’s administrators on a regular basis, and advocates for graduate student interests at the campus and system level.
-The system is made up of 7 universities, however, UMaine has a very different mission than the others, and has a very different composition of students (1:5 graduate:undergraduate).
-It is critical that the GSG, and thus the entire graduate student body, be represented at the System level since blanket decisions made with undergraduate students in mind may not be in the best interest of graduate students.
-The BOT representative works closely with the other student representatives, including the undergraduate representative from UMaine, and strives to elevate Trustee awareness of the work we do as graduate students as well as the things that are important to our experience as graduate students while at UMaine.
+The BOT representative meets with UMaine’s administrators on a regular basis, and advocates for graduate student interests on a system level.
+The system is made up of 7 universities, though as a Land and Sea Grant university, UMaine has a very different mission than the others.
+The UMaine graduate students are critical to completing this mission by being a source of ground breaking research, international publicity and significant external funding.
+The UMaine BOT representative works closely with the other student representatives, including the undergraduate representative from UMaine, and strives to elevate Trustee awareness of the work and experiences of graduate students at UMaine.

 What are the BOT Representative’s Responsibilities?

 - Act as a liaison between the Board of Trustees and the Graduate Student

 - Attend the bimonthly Board of Trustees meetings.

 - Be familiar with the nature, needs, and concerns of the graduate student body.